raoconnor/raoconnor.github.io/_posts/2025-11-03-if-not-vmware.md

 However, moving to cloud may still result in **significant licensing cost increases**.

 VMware architects are familiar with *pCPU to vCPU ratios* — the number of virtual cores that can run concurrently on a physical core.
 A 1:4 ratio is standard; 1:1 is reserved for high-performance workloads.
 Some production systems run at 1:12 without noticeable performance degradation, typically due to gradual load increases rather than greenfield design.
 In public cloud, physical cores are translated to virtual cores.
 If your current ratio is 1:4, you may need **four times the licenses**.
-SQL Developer and replication licenses can help reduce this, but an increase is expected.
+SQL Developer and failover licenses can help reduce this, but you need to do the math first.

 ![pcpu-vcpu](https://raoconnor.github.io/docs/assets/images/pcpu-vcpu.png)

+**Note:** *License portability is a complex subject.
+The terms and conditions are replete with clauses and restrictions.
+For example, if you move to Azure or OCI, they offer benefits for their own software that are not extended to AWS or GCP.
+Enterprise versions of databases are significantly more expensive — are your DBA installing Enterprise “just in case”?
+That’s a big red flag.
+There are minimum core requirements that need to be understood, so you may have to increase cores even further or consolidate.
+And as mentioned earlier, failover and developer licenses can help offset the increase for SQL.*

 **Dedicated hardware** is often suggested by hyperscalers to enable Bring Your Own License (BYOL).
 However: